 - Have your lesson plan (Massachusetts Youth Soccer Association Sessions) handy so you can always refer to it.
-Make sure you select U12 sessions, so they are age appropriate. - Organize your pennies and balls so that they're ready to go.
+Make sure you select U8 sessions so that they're age appropriate. - Organize your pennies and balls so that they're ready to go.
 Usually, each child will bring a soccer ball but sometimes they forget it at home or in the car.
 Having a couple extra soccer balls, if available, has proven to be a good tip. - Start setting up your field space.
 Utilize your cones and visualize your activities.
-Start setting up with the end in mind.
-This means you set up your last activity first with one set of colored cones.
+Start setting up backwards which means you set up your last activity first with one set of colored cones.
 Then you use a different set of cones to set up your 2nd to last activity.
 And then you can set up your 1st activity (warm up).
-It will allow you smoothly to move from one activity to the next without too much headache. - As each child arrives, greet each child as they arrive at the field; even the child who is arriving late deserves the same greeting as the first child to arrive.
+It will allow you smoothly to move from one activity to the next without too much headache. - As each child arrives, greet each child as they arrive at the field; even the child who is arriving late.
 Connect with each child to find out one personal item.
 Ask how school is going or if they had any fun adventures.